reactjs/react.dev/content/docs/components-and-props.md

 }
 ```

 This function is a valid React component because it accepts a single "props" (which stands for properties) object argument with data and returns a React element.
 We call such components "function components" because they are literally JavaScript functions.
+However a funciton componant is limited to only one component in a single function, so you have to write a different functions to change the way how your component works.

 You can also use an [ES6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) to define a component: